maestrooo/metaobject-repository/README.md

 # Metaobject Repository Documentation

 Welcome to the documentation for **Metaobject Repository**, a fully-typed abstraction layer for working with [Shopify metaobjects](https://shopify.dev/docs/custom-data/metaobjects).
-The library helps you managing definitions, metaobjects, metafields and storefront access tokens.
+The library helps you managing definitions (both metaobjects and metafields), metaobjects, metafields and storefront access tokens.

 ---